 Crystallized Flowers

 Crystallized flowers can instantly transform any dessert to something extra special.
+1 egg white

 caster sugar (superfine sugar)